Project Information

 For Contractors

-FRPD, working alongside a joint venture between Aecon/SNC-Lavalin Constructors, successfully installed the O-Pile® 40-674 system.
-The piles were drilled and socketed 4–5 m into rock, and a double silt curtain was used to protect water quality.
+Drilling of the O-Pile® 40-674 system went well.
+The O-Pile® system was drilled and socketed 4–5 m into rock, and a double silt curtain was used to protect water quality.

 For Engineers

-Engineers selected O-Pile® 40-674 for its ability to be efficiently drilled into bedrock while maintaining watertightness for cofferdam construction.
+Engineers selected O-Pile® 40-674 for its ability to be efficiently drilled into bedrock while maintaining watertightness for cofferdam construction with minimal disruption, sound or vibration.
 The solution also accommodated the complex hydraulic and geological conditions of the site.

 For Owners